 - Make sure the VPN you choose is compatible with a wide range of devices and allows simultaneous connections so you can protect multiple devices at the same time in Canada.

-- Verify its money-back guarantee for Canadian users so you can try the VPN before actually buying it.
+- Verify its money-back guarantee so you can try the VPN before actually buying it.

 There are tons of VPNs in the market with fake ad blockers in Canada that don’t work at all.
 Here are some services that you should avoid using in Canada:

-- PureVPN is a good VPN service, but it claims to have an ad blocker in Canada, but it doesn’t work in Canada, and you cannot find it in the app either.
+- PureVPN is a good VPN service, but it claims to have an ad blocker in Canada, but it doesn’t work, and you cannot find it in the app either.
 When contacted customer support, they confirmed that they don’t have one.
 So, they are knowingly spreading false information about their service in Canada.

 - HolaVPN supposedly offers an ad blocker in its browser extension in Canada.
 Still, we don’t recommend using it in Canada because, in 2015, it was found selling user data and unused bandwidth to botnets, thus giving hackers access to user’s IP addresses.

 Can I use a free VPN with an ad blocker in Canada?